digital-chemistry-laboratory/libconeangle/README.md

 ### fpm

-To use as a dependency in your Fortran project using [fpm](https://github.com/fortran-lang/fpm), add the following to your `fpm.toml`.
+To use as a dependency in your Fortran project with [fpm](https://github.com/fortran-lang/fpm), add the following to your `fpm.toml`.

 ```toml
 [dependencies]